wrengit/Recipe-Book/README.md

 A fixed navigation bar was chosen to ensure that users always had access to the tags filtering, to quickly locate a recipe that meets their needs.
 Recipes can also be searched over by ingredient(s), which also allow tag filtering.

+## Wireframes

+A link to the wireframe can be found [here](https://github.com/wrengit/milestone3/blob/master/app/wireframes/wireframes.md)

 ## Code